fahimislamsabuj/basher/README.md

 Basher

+<h1>Build your own linux distro and share it all over the world within a moment.</h1>

 - a script modified from Remastersys, which will now create a livecd/dvd from a working BasH Linux install .